adamb3ll/AirPlayControl/README.md

 A series of AppleScripts for controlling iTunes and AirPlay

-I used these scripts with @nfarina [Homebridge](https://github.com/nfarina/homebridge) and the plugin [Script2](https://www.npmjs.com/package/homebridge-script2).
+I used these scripts with [Homebridge](https://github.com/nfarina/homebridge) and the plugin [Script2](https://www.npmjs.com/package/homebridge-script2).
 Example config below.

 ## GetSpeakerStatus:
 Used to determine if the supplied speaker is playing music